 While all Lush products are packaged with 100 percent recycled material, and many come without any packaging at all, Lush has another eco-friendly trick up its sleeve.
 Its 5 Pot Program asks customers to save the black plastic containers used for Lush items like moisturizers and body scrubs.
 When you bring in five pots to a nearby Lush location, you’ll be rewarded with a complimentary Fresh Face Mask of your choice.
 As for your discarded plastic pots, they will be broken down and remade into new packaging.
-For other ways to help the environment, read the story of one woman who’s been plastic-free for 6 years—check out what she uses instead.

 With H&M’s textile recycling program, you can turn your latest downsizing or spring-cleaning project into real savings.
 Every bag of unwanted clothing that you donate will net you 15 percent off your next in-store purchase.
 And there’s no need to travel far or get picky about your donations.
 H&M collects garments of any brand and condition at all locations worldwide.
 You might be surprised by what really happens to your used clothing donations after you drop them off.

 The Golf Warehouse